thecodingmachine/docker-images-php/utils/README.blueprint.md

 PHP_VERSION={{ $image.php_version }} BRANCH=v4 VARIANT=apache ./build-and-test.sh
 ```

+### Additional environment in build-and-test.sh

+- BUILDER: either build or buildx depending on your configuration.
+Defaults to build
+- BLACKFIRE_VERSION: defaults to 1.
+You can install v2 if you're feeling adventurous by specifying 2 as a value.
+- PLATFORM: Docker will default to your architecture for building images.
+However, if you have QEMU set up in your machine, you can try building for another architecture like linux/arm64

+Only one platform at a time is supported during the build and test script execution.

+*APPLE SILICON CONSIDERATIONS*

+Filesystem management works differently in Apple's macOS, so, if you're trying to build a linux/arm64 image (that is best suited for using in a M1/M2 Mac than a linux/amd64 one), there's a high likelihood that the filesystem user and permissions with busybox are going to fail.

+Although the test fails, when using the built image, everything works as expected.

+Run a virtual machine with linux/arm64 with Docker installed in it and, then, build and test the image.
+You'll take advantage of the ARM speed and will also be able to run the unit tests properly.

 ### Adding additional images

 To add a new version (php, node, apache, ...), please edit the following files :